 Service Description What You Pay Transplants Transplants are defined as the transplant of organs or tissues from human to human or the transplantation of bone marrow, stem cell or cord blood.
 If you are the recipient, this plan will cover the cost of your and your donor's evaluations, harvesting and transplant surgeries, transportation of the organ, and post-surgical treatments.
 If you are the donor, your recipient's plan will pay first, and this plan will cover the allowable amount that is left.
 Travel expenses for transplant services at a Blue Distinction Center are reimbursed to a maximum of \$10,000 per year per member for reasonable expenses when travel exceeds 100 miles from your home.
-You'll owe the full cost of these expenses until you've met your in-network deductible.
+You do not have to meet your deductible first.
 Reasonable expenses include initial consultations and necessary follow-up services.
 For more information on qualifying expenses, contact Collective Health's Member Advocate team.
 Search expenses to find an organ donor are not covered.
 May require a prior authorization.
 In-network: Services and supplies are covered based on who provides your care and where you receive your treatment.
 Out-of-network: Services and supplies are covered based on who provides your care and where you receive your treatment.
 Vaccines Immunizations for children and adults at recommended ages and doses, along with additional elective vaccines (for example, if recommended for foreign travel) recommended and administered by a physician.
-The recommended vaccine schedule is available at www.vaccines.gov.
+The recommended vaccine schedule is available at www.vaccines.gov .
 Preventive vaccines In-network: Fully covered (the plan pays 100%).
 You do not have to meet your deductible first.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.

 Service Description What You Pay Travel vaccines In-network: Fully covered (the plan pays 100%).
 You do not have to meet your deductible first.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
 Walk-in retail clinic Services supplied in a licensed walk-in retail clinic, such as one located in a drug store or supermarket.
 A walk-in retail clinic provides services for less complex conditions like a sore throat or earache, or preventive care like vaccines.
-In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost; the plan pays the rest.
+In-network: You pay a \$20 copay per visit; the plan pays the rest.
+You do not have to meet your deductible first (and your copay doesn't apply to your deductible).
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.